chris820629/Bank-Customer-Churn/README.md

 - Is the label variable known? **Yes**.
 We then narrowed down our models to either supervised learning or neural network models.
 - Is the target variable categorical? **Yes**.
 Our target variable contained dichotomous (binary) categorical values, which suggested that classification-based supervised learning would be effective in predicting bank customer churn rate.
 - Do our features contain numerical (continuous/interval) and categorical (*object* or *string* data type) values? **Yes**.
 We then applied Pandas `get_dummies()` method to encode those categorical values.
 - Out of 10000 total rows, the ratio of our target values was approximately 4:1, which could be considered imbalanced.
-One of the over/undersampling combination techniques called `SMOTEENN` was then employed to rebalance our target values.
+One of the over-/under-sampling combination techniques called `SMOTEENN` could be employed to rebalance our target values.
+BalancedRandomForestClassifier would be better than typical `SMOTEENN` or bagging classifiers because it learns from imbalanced bootstrap samples.
-- As for model optimization, we further trained and tested our models by tuning several hyper-parameters to derive the optimal parameters for our final models.
+- As for model optimization, we further trained and tested our models of choice (*Ensemble Learning*) by tuning several hyper-parameters to derive the optimal parameters for our final models.

 ## Segment 2: Build and Assemble